How does Telstra’s new Telstra Plus points scheme work?

 Are there any other catches?

-Telstra says that customers who sign up before 30 June 2019 will receive bonus points, but it hasn't qualified what quantity of bonus points will be on offer.
+Telstra says that customers who sign up before 30 June 2019 will receive at least 1,000 bonus points, possibly more depending on your long-term Telstra customer loyalty.